WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Appendices

 The photon-axion conversion probability inside a fiber will now be estimated.
 In the simple linearized case, the resulting decoupled electric and axion fields propagating inside the fiber in the z-direction can be expressed as $\tilde{E}(z)\sim \exp{(i\tilde{k}_{\gamma}z)}$ and $\tilde{a}(z)\sim \exp{(i\tilde{k}_{a}z)}$, respectively.
 The original fields can be then expressed in terms of the rotated and their respective factorized amplitude coefficients ($A_{\gamma}, A_{a}$):

-where $\tilde{E}(z)$ and $\tilde{a}(z)$ are normalized as a function $\int|\tilde{E}(z)|^{2}dz=1$.
 Given the total energy of the system and losing one degree of freedom by normalizing the amplitude coefficients, the total intensity can be expressed as $A_{\gamma}^{2}+A_{a}^{2}=I_{T}$, being $A_{i}$ real amplitude coefficients.
 We can then observe how our system conserves the total amplitude.
 The electric and axion fields in the $z$ direction can be therefore deduced by applying the rotation back to our original basis.

 Regarding that, the resulting conversion probability is: